sequentech/documentation/docs/deployment/browsers-and-cookies.md

 ![browser-update notification with Chrome 50](/img/old-browser-error2.png "browser-update notification")

-You can disable this option in the `config.yml` deployment configuration file, just disabling the `config.agora_gui.browser_update_config` option.
+You can disable this option in the `config.yml` deployment configuration file, just disabling the `config.sequent_ui.browser_update_config` option.
 If that option is set to `false`, we don't check the browser version.

 The minimum browser version is also configurable in a deployment.
-The default value can be modified in the `agora-gui/templates/avConfig.js` in `agora-dev-box`, updating the `browserUpdate` field, but that requires a bit more of knowledge as you need to edit the ansible template and re-deploying.
+The default value can be modified in the `sequent-ui/templates/SequentConfig.js` in `deployment-tool`, updating the `browserUpdate` field, but that requires a bit more of knowledge as you need to edit the ansible template and re-deploying.

 ### Mobile browsers